containers/podman/docs/podman-create.1.md

 `/proc/sys/net/ipv4/ip_local_port_range`.
 To find the mapping between the host ports and the exposed ports, use `podman port`.

+**--pull**=*true*|*false*

+If an image already exists in the local storage, but it is out of date with the respective image in its source repository, update the image before creating the container.

 **--quiet, -q**

 Suppress output information when pulling images